Arunma Oteh

 Arunma Oteh OON is a Nigerian economist.
 She was the Treasurer and a Vice President of the World Bank (2015–2018).
 She became the Director General of the Securities and Exchange Commission (SEC) in Nigeria in January 2010.
 In this position she was responsible for regulation of Nigeria's capital markets, including the Nigerian Stock Exchange.
 In July 2015, after her tenure in the SEC, she was appointed the vice president and treasurer of the World Bank.
 She was appointed chair of the Royal African Society in July 2021, taking over from Zeinab Badawi.

 Early life and education

 Arunma Oteh is of Nigerian/British nationality.
 She is from Abia State.
-She studied at the University of Nigeria in Nsukka, earning a first class honors degree in Computer Science.
+She studied at the University of Nigeria in Nsukka Nigeria, earning a first class honors degree in Computer Science.
 She went on to the Harvard Business School where she obtained a master's degree in Business Administration.
 She co-edited the book, African Voices African Visions.